About Us

 Wesley J. Wildman

 Wesley is a Boston University Professor of Philosophy, Theology, and Ethics, and of Computing and Data Sciences, where he teaches AI ethics to undergraduates and grad students headed into the tech industry.
-Outside of the university, Wesley co-founded two nonprofit organizations: the Center for Mind and Culture, a prosocial research institute dedicated to tackling complex social problems, and Wildheart Evolution, an organization that aims to support the spiritual journeys of nonreligious and unconventionally religious people through a nonprofit press, author incubator and networking thought leaders and practitioners in the expansive spirituality realm.
-Wesley is the Executive Director of Just Horizons Alliance, a 501c3 public charity that oversees the initiatives of both CMAC and Wildheart Evolution.
+Outside of the university, Wesley is a nonprofit entrepreneur and the Executive Director of Just Horizons Alliance.
 He is also an author, writing academic nonfiction, trade nonfiction, and fiction.
 He recently published Spirit Tech: The Brave New World of Consciousness Hacking and Enlightenment Engineering (with Kate Stockly), The Winding Way Home (his first novel), and Modeling Religion: Simulating the Transformation of Worldviews, Lifeways, and Civilizations (with F. LeRon Shults).

 Opportunities